firecodex2github/assisty/Readme.md

 ## Prerequisites

-- Make sure the following are installed on your system:
+Make sure the following are installed on your system:

 * Python 3.9 or above
 * MySQL Server
 * Git

-- Verify installation:
+Verify installation using following commands:

 * python --version
 * mysql --version